 Eliminating time-consuming manual processes also expedites the entire invoice process from the initial receipt until the invoice has been paid.

-And when your AP system is coupled with procurement in a procure-to-pay software solution, like Planergy, the entire procure-to-pay process is automated from the initial purchase to vendor or supplier payment.
+And when your AP system is coupled with procurement in a procure-to-pay software solution, like PLANERGY, the entire procure-to-pay process is automated from the initial purchase to vendor or supplier payment.

 Other best practices that businesses should consider include: